davidstaab/journal_recovery/README.md

 # journal_recovery
-A python script to recover my personal journal from 80k file fragments
+A python script to recover my personal journal from 80k file fragments scraped off a backup drive

+## How to run it
+`git clone` the repo, then: `docker-compose build --no-cache --progress=plain`

+and then: `docker-compose up`

+### Environment config

+It's going to look for files to sort (and where to put them) in the path specified by two bits of code:
+* In compose.yaml, the host mount points under `volumes:`
+* In sortem.py, the defines `SOURCE_DIR` and `SORTING_DIR` after the include statements

+If you change a path, change it in both places.

-## The story
+## The story of this project
 TODO

 Problem: